alekst23/simple-coder/README.md

-# MoleculAI: Amplifying LLM Code Generation Performance
+# Simple-Coder: Amplifying LLM Code Generation Performance

 ## It does not chat.
 It writes code.